From the Director’s Desk

 For more information on Dr. Picasso and Dante’s work visit the Forage and Perennial Grains website here.

 CALS Alumnus behind India’s first COVID-19 Vaccine

 Krishna Ella, (Plant Pathology PhD ’93) from Tamil Nadu, India, is the man responsible for India’s first COVID-19 vaccine.
 Ella started his college experience studying Agriculture and received his MS from the University of Hawaii before arriving in Madison in 1987.
-He spent the majority of his time in Russell Labs and has fond memories of the Friday lab meetings with beer and cheese, Babcock icecream, and raising his two children in the Eagles Heights neighborhood.
+He spent the majority of his time in Russell Labs and has fond memories of the Friday lab meetings with beer and cheese, Babcock ice cream, and raising his two children in the Eagle Heights neighborhood.
 Before he returned to India in 1996, he went to the Medical University of South Carolina where he studied Molecular Biology.

 Dr. Ella launched Bharat Biotech International Ltd in 1996 as a company dedicated to creating innovative vaccines and bio-therapeutics.
-As of today, Bharat Biotech has over 160 patents and delivered over 3 billion vaccine doses all over the world.
+As of today, Bharat Biotech has over 160 patents and has delivered over 3 billion vaccine doses all over the world.
 The company is known for developing the world’s most affordable vaccine for Rotavirus, the world’s first clinically proven and WHO pre-qualified Typhoid Conjugate Vaccine, being the first company to file global patents for both Chikungunya and Zika viruses and is about to become the world’s largest supplier of rabies vaccines.

 CALS Global Receives Cochran Fellowship